top of page

 South Africa

-This exciting course takes place in locations around South Africa utilising a number of wildlife reserves in need of veterinary support.
-It is designed for people with a passion for wildlife and an interest in veterinary medicine.
-The course is very hands-on and allows you to be involved in all areas of animal capture, translocation and veterinary work.
-You won’t be sitting and watching, you will be actively participating, planning, and assisting in a small group for high quality learning experiences.
+This exciting course takes you across South Africa, working in a number of wildlife reserves in need of veterinary support.
+If you have a passion for wildlife and an interest in veterinary medicine, this experience is designed for you.
+The course is highly practical, allowing you to be hands-on in all areas of animal capture, translocation, and veterinary work.
+You won’t just be sitting and watching–you will be actively participating, planning, and assisting in a small group to ensure a high-quality learning experiences.

-• Spend your days working with wildlife vets and game capture teams
+• Work alongside wildlife vets and game capture teams

-• Combine lectures, practicals and clinical work to excel your knowledge
+• Combine lectures, practicals, and clinical work to enhance your knowledge

-• Perfect for people interested in zoo, wildlife or exotics vet medicine
+• Perfect for those interested in zoo, wildlife, or exotic veterinary medicine

-• Work with iconic species such as rhino, elephant, buffalo, leopard and lions
+• Work with iconic species such as rhinos, elephants, buffalo, leopards, and lions

-• Stay in a beautiful safari reserve as you live, breathe and work in the African bush
+• Stay in a beautiful safari reserve and immerse yourself in the African bush

 Project video

-There are set start dates throughout the year and you can attend for 3 weeks.
+The course follows set start dates throughout the year and lasts for three weeks.

-• Week 1 focuses on field training, lectures, practical work and equipping you with skills and knowledge for the weeks ahead.
+• Week 1: You will focus on field training, lectures, and practical work, gaining the skills and knowledge needed for the weeks ahead.

-Students work Monday to Friday and have weekends off.
-During the week you will enjoy both lecture and practical based teaching in the following areas:
+You will work Monday to Friday, with weekends off to relax or explore.
+During the week, you will engage in both lecture-based and practical training in the following areas:

 • Ethical considerations when working with wildlife